 - Tendon transfer

 Speak to your healthcare provider for more information about diagnosis and treatment options if your child is affected by Klumpke’s paralysis.
 Treatment and recovery for this type of avoidable birth injury can be costly, but you may be able to receive compensation to help pay for medical bills, lodging, lost income and other expenses.
-If you have questions about your legal rights, please contact us.
+If you have questions about your legal rights, talk to a lawyer today.

 Medical, Financial and Legal Support